geokkjer/blog/content/Ubuntu_2110_quick_look.md

 # [Ubuntu 21.10](https://releases.ubuntu.com/21.10/)

 Ubuntu is one of the most popular Linux distributions.
 The first release was 04.10 back in 2004.
 It started as a project to make debian more user friendly.
 They follow a six month release schedule with a long-term support release every two years.
 The current long-term release is the 20.04 version.
-There is a lot of history and some philosphy around Ubuntu and if you want to know more please check aut their [About](https://ubuntu.com/about) page.
+There is a lot of history and some philosphy around Ubuntu and if you want to know more please check out the [About](https://ubuntu.com/about) page.
 Under Canonicals stewardship it has grown to be almost synonomous with Linux espescially on the desktop.
-Although there always were good alternatives, and recently there has been some serious contenders like Pop_OS, Solus and Manjaro Linux.
-Even the classic distors like Fedora and Open Suse have been putting out some stellar releases.
+Although there always were good alternatives, and recently there has been some seriously good offerings from the likes of Pop_OS, Solus and Manjaro Linux.
+Even the classic distros like Fedora and Open Suse have been putting out some stellar releases.